AndresRobert/Phasil-Framework/README.md

 }
 ````

-That's it you successfully completed your first PHP ERA API!
+That's it! you successfully completed your first PHP ERA API!

 You wanna know more?
 Sure!